arista/reknow/README.md

     * This only applies to properties whose names are strings.  `Symbol` property names are effectively ignored by Reknow - they are passed straight to the underlying Entity without any dependency detection.

-* If a query accesses the keys of a Reknow Object, then the query will be invalidated if the Object's list of keys changes.
+* If a query accesses the keys of a Reknow Object (Entity or HashIndex), then the query will be invalidated if the Object's list of keys changes.

     * "Accesses the keys of an Object" means:
         * Iterating over the keys using a `for...in` loop